gbowley/Tuner-T6e/README.md

 ## Introduction

 This is a stripped back fork of Alcantors LotusECU-T4e tool.
-The monitoring and tuner applicaiton is now standalone.
+The monitoring and live tuner applicaiton is now standalone.
 This program is compatible with Lotus Exige V6 cars running the P138 firmware, with an unlocked calibration.

+For firmware flashing use [LotusECU-T4e](https://github.com/Alcantor/LotusECU-T4e)

 ## Installation (usb2can)